nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### 3.9 Prefix Mapper

 The PrefixMapper is a utility class which provides a mapping of a prefix to the relevant methods for the attribute of that prefix.
-This class can help to simplify segments of which require operations that are dependent on the .
+This class help to simplify segments of code which require operations that are dependent on the prefix and its corresponding attribute.
 The PrefixMapper contains a HashMap which map a prefix to their respective PrefixMapperElement.
-A PrefixMapperElement contains getter & setter method and values relevant to an attribute.
+A PrefixMapperElement contains getter & setter method and values that are relevant to an attribute.

+PrefixMapperElement contains the following:
+* Name of the Attribute
+* Default value of the Attribute
+* Client Attribute getter Function
+* EditClientDescriptor Attribute setter BiConsumer
+* EditClientDescriptor Attribute getter Function
+* Attribute Parser Function

 --------------------------------------------------------------------------------------------------------------------